AlexPogrebnicenco/bakery/README.md

 This is a closed website accessible only to users who have been provided with a login and password.
 Once logged in, users can place orders, which are then sent to the server and processed into 1C tables.
 The project only includes the client-side functionality.
 Product cards are dynamically generated using a JavaScript function.

+## How to Get Started:

+1. Open the `/login/index.html` file using VS Code.
+2. Launch the file with the Live Server extension to view it in your browser.
+3. To access the main page, click the **LOGIN** button on the login page.

 ## Developers

 - [Alex Pogrebnicenco](https://github.com/AlexPogrebnicenco)

 ## License

   Project bakery is distributed under the MIT license.